 Does a claim of temporary insanity work?
 Yes, actually.
 Less than 1% of all defendants make a plea of temporary insanity.
 Of those, roughly 25% are successful.
 The defense is more likely to succeed during a bench trial (rather than before a jury).
 Odds of success also increase if the defendant has a history of mental illness.

 If you’re facing criminal charges, you may want legal representation.
-If you’d like an experienced Fort Worth Criminal Defense attorney from Goza & Carreras, Attorneys at Law to evaluate your case, please send us an email or call (817) 402-2188.
+If you’d like an experienced Fort Worth Criminal Defense attorney from The Carreras Law Group, P.C. to evaluate your case, please send us an email or call (817) 402-2188.